 - Use no more than 450 words, with no references.
 The text should include brief patient history and must put the image in context, explaining what the image shows and why it is of interest to the general reader.

 - Submit all tables in Microsoft Word format only.

 - Each table should be submitted separately.

-- Number the tables consecutively in Roman numerals (e.g. Table I, Table II, Table III) in the order of their first citation in the text
+- Number the tables consecutively in Arabic numerals (e.g., Table 1, Table 2, Table 3) in the order of their first citation in the text.